-PADUCAH, KY (KFVS) - The US 45 Ohio River “Brookport” Bridge will stay closed until November 1.
+PADUCAH, KY (KFVS) - The US 45 Ohio River “Brookport” Bridge reopened on Sept.
+18 at noon.

-On Wednesday, June 5, the Kentucky Transportation Cabinet announced the closure was extended again.
+On Wednesday, June 5, the KYTC announced the closure was extended again.

 While maintenance and repair has been ongoing, KYTC said the contractor and inspectors performed an additional study of the bridge piers and determined a widening of the concrete repairs will be required on one pier, along with the addition of concrete repairs on two other piers.